fabiancrx/emoji_lumberdash/README.md

   putLumberdashToWork(withClients: [
     EmojiLumberdash(
       methodCount: 0         // Number of stacktrace lines to show in the logs for non-error entries
       lineLength: 50,        // The length of the horizontal separator lines
       printTime: false,      // Whether to show the current system time at which the log was submitted
-      errorMethodCount: 5,  // Number of stacktrace lines to show in the log for error entries
+      errorMethodCount: 5,   // Number of stacktrace lines to show in the log for error entries printEmoji:true,       // Whether to show an emoji at the start of the log printBox:true,         // Whether to wrap the log body into boxes.
     )
   ]);